 Emma Vestrheim is the editor-in-chief and founder of Cinema Scandinavia.
 Originally from Melbourne, Australia, Emma now resides in Bergen, Norway and works freelance in various areas of Scandinavian cinema.
 She is the teacher of Scandinavian Film Genre at the University of Oslo International Summer School and has also worked with film festivals, including the Scandinavian Film Festival in Australia.
 She is currently writing a book with Luis Antunes on Arctic Cinema.

-Barbara Majsa: Editor
+Barbara Majsa: Managing Editor

 Focus on Sweden